mil/foo-wm/README.md

-fifo-wm: FIFO Window Manager
+foo-wm: Foo Window Manager
 ============================
-The premise is quite simple, a window manager which is configured and used exclusivly through talking to a FIFO.
+The basic premises of Foo Window Manager are:
+1. Provide a tree data structure in which you can organize windows.
+2. Provide a socket for IPC along with a basic DSL for manipulating and traversing the tree.

+foo-wm was previously named fifo-wm and used a FIFO for IPC.
+The switch over to a socket was in need for provide responses to IPC commands.
+Foo-wm may not be this window manager's final name.

-This should be considered unusable pre-alpha software.
-I'm using fifo-wm on a daily basis though it doesn't have support for many basic window managment functions (ICCCM/EWMH).
-I recommend against using FIFO-WM for daily usage unless your interesting in contributing (in which case contact me).
-Regardless, here is some explanations of how things are currently set up.
+Foo-wm should be considered unusable pre-alpha software.
+I use foo-wm on a daily basis though that doesn't mean you should.
+Foo-wm doesn't have support for many basic window managment functions (ICCCM/EWMH).
+If you're interested in contributing, contact me.
+Below is an explanation of the basic structure of foo-wm if you want to hack on it.

 The Tree
 --------